chassi-dev/forge-graphql-camel-quickstart-archetype/README.md

-# Forge Camel Only Quickstart Archetype
+# Forge Camel-Only Quickstart Archetype
 Used to rapidly create a maven based project that solely relies on Apache Camel.
 This archetype is opinionated such that it behaves solely as a producer and a consumer.

 ## What it comes with